-Big Butts: How to grow your glutes
+I like big butts: How to grow your glutes

-Hi ladies, Lauren here!
-I unfortunately did not win the genetic lottery when it came to my butt, and was blessed with a bit of a flat pancake (thanks mum and dad!).
 Looking through social media, big butts seem to be very on trend at the moment, and while some people may think it’s great and want to grow their glutes, others may not, and that’s perfectly okay, everyone has different goals for their bodies!
 But if you’re looking for some tips to grow those glutes, keep reading.

 Anatomy of the glutes